 An Employment Authorization Document (EAD) is an official card issued by the United States Citizenship and Immigration Services (USCIS).
 It grants certain non-citizens the legal right to work in the United States and allows eligible individuals to seek employment in most professional fields.

-The card is typically valid for up to two years and can be renewed as long as you continue to be eligible.
-Not all non-citizens require an EAD; some visa holders may already have work authorization, while others must apply for an EAD separately.
+The card is typically valid for up to two years and can be renewed as long as you remain eligible.
+Not all non-US citizens require an EAD; some visa holders may already have work authorization, while others must apply for an EAD separately.

 Common categories eligible for an EAD include: